Talandar99/riptide_rust/README.md

 ```
 ## FAQ
 #### command not found.
 Why?
-- Make sure you added .cargo/bin to your path.
-Just add this into `.bashrc`.
-I will add global installation in future
+Make sure you added .cargo/bin to your path.
+Just add this into `.bashrc`:
 ```
 export PATH=$HOME/.cargo/bin:$PATH
 ```
-and restart your terminal emulator
+and restart your terminal emulator .
+I will add global installation in future
 ## TODO / current state
 - [x] running scripts from predefined path
 - [x] autocompletion